Google, Help! How Often Should A Dog Poop?

 While it’s important to watch and make sure there’s nothing major happening when your dog is pooping too much, you also tend to worry when your dog is not pooping enough and suffering from constipation.

 If your dog goes a couple of days without pooping, that’s a sign of concern.In a quick nutshell, once your dog starts chewing and eating his food, his digestion starts.
-It involves digestive enzymes helping to break his food down and it’s important the food is broken down as best it can be to help fuel him as it goes through his digestive system.
+It involves digestive enzymes helping to break his food down and it’s important the food is broken down as best it can be to help fuel him as it goes through the dog's digestive system.

 Chewed food continues through his esophagus, which moves that food and water into his stomach.
-Acids and digestive enzymes in his stomach will continue to break his food down more, while his intestines join in the process.
+Acids and digestive enzymes in his stomach will continue to break his food down more, while his small intestines join in the process.

 His intestines (aka ‘the gut’) is where food is broken down to become absorbable nutrients that fuel his body.
 If his gut health is in good shape, his intestines and stomach can do all of this with relative ease.